The ancient parish of Cartmel was extensive; it included Grange and

 greatly assisted by the Misses Taylor, who had recently settled in the

 village, and Canon Sergeant, also of Liverpool.
-The site was given by Miss

-Newby, and was part of her garden.
+obtained.
 An appeal for funds was issued far and

-wide, and it brought subscriptions from places as far away as Jamaica and
+wide, and it brought subscriptions from places as far away as Jamaica

-Valparaiso!
+and Valparaiso!
 Below is a copy of the original appeal.

 church at Grange, near Windermere